epeolatry/epeolatory_in/packages/index.md

 - **Optional Add-Ons**
   Additional posting on LinkedIn, Google Play Books, Pinterest, or other platforms.

-> *Note:*
-> - Book cost needs to be covered by the author.
-> - For Amazon Verified Reviews, the book must be purchased directly from Amazon (shipping a copy will not show as verified).
-> - If you publish your book within 3 months of editing or manuscript review, you get a free text review on Goodreads and my website — or a free static post review if you send a physical copy.

 ## *Happy Writing and Publishing!*

 <div style="text-align: center;">